Authorities shoot person outside CIA headquarters

 The bureau is famously tight-lipped about releasing information when its agents are involved in shootings, and because FBI agents generally don’t do street patrols or respond to regular service calls, they are involved in fewer such incidents than many local police agencies.

-But agents have been involved in high-profile and sometimes controversial shootings over the years.
-An FBI agent, for example, was charged criminally with lying about firing at a militia leader who was killed in a 2016 encounter stemming from a standoff at a federal wildlife refuge.
+But agents have been involved in high-profile and sometimes controversial shootings.
+One over the years.
+An FBI agent, for example, was charged criminally with lying about firing at a leader of an armed group who was killed in a 2016 encounter stemming from a standoff at a federal wildlife refuge.
 The agent ultimately was acquitted.

 Justin Jouvenal and Shane Harris contributed to this report.